Kids need books. Here are some of the best ways to get free books for kids.

 More Ways to get free books for kids:

-- Freecycle.org is a network of people who are looking to give or barter things for free.
-See if you can match up with someone who is looking to give away free kids’ books, and you are golden!
+- Freecycle.org is a network of people looking to give or barter things for free.
+See if you can match up with someone looking to give away free kids’ books, and you are golden!

 - Facebook is a great way to find free books for kids.
-Search for listings on Facebook Marketplace or Local Buy Nothing Groups on Facebook for anyone looking to give away free books for kids or who is selling lots of them for very cheap.
-This is the quickest way to build up a large library.
+Search for listings on Facebook Marketplace or Local Buy Nothing Groups on Facebook for anyone looking to give away free books for kids or sell lots of books for very cheap.
+Buy Nothing groups are the quickest way to build up a large library.

 - Direct from the Author or Illustrator- this takes a bit of work, but if you google and look up authors and illustrators you like, you can sign up for their newsletter and follow them on Social Media.
-This way, you can be informed of any giveaways that they host.
-This happens pretty often, so if you spend time entering giveaways on their website and Social Media, you may be able to snag some books for your kids!
-This is particularly great for new releases that are usually expensive and hard to find 2nd hand.
+This way, they can inform you of any giveaways that they host.
+Giveaways happen pretty often, so if you spend time entering giveaways on author’s websites and Social Media, you may be able to snag some books for your kids!
+This hack is particularly great for new releases that are usually expensive and hard to find 2nd hand.

 - Goodreads is another place that has tons of giveaways that you can enter.
-If you take some time and enter the giveaways you want, maybe you win some books for your home library!
+If you take some time and join the giveaways you want, maybe you will win some books for your home library!

 If any of the books we receive are not suitable for our family, I simply pass them on to someone else or donate them to the library or the Little Free Library.
-As long as they are being read by a kid (or adult!) somewhere, then all is good in the world.
+As long as they are being read by a kid (or adult!) somewhere, all is good.
 I’m happy to be the one providing free books for kids that are not my own!

 I love getting my kid’s physical books (to own for free!).
-There are a lot of advantages to using e-books and other free online books for kids.
+However, there are a lot of advantages to using e-books and other free online books for kids.

 Do you love reading?
 Here are 24 ways to get free books online!